 Adsense Code for Responsive Design

-Lets say you have a wide 1000px wide single column design and display a large 728px wide banner below the article.
-Normally your Adsense code looks like this when inserted in html code
+Let us say you have a wide 1000px wide single-column design and display a large 728px wide banner below the article.
+Normally your Adsense code looks like this when inserted in HTML code

 The Adsense team officially suggests you use this code to meet the requirements of responsive design, you can modify Adsense code like this.

 What this code will do is that when the screen is <750 px, it will switch this to a 468px wide smaller banner, and when the screen size is less than 500px, it displays a mobile 300px wide ad.
 Amazing!